GallagherSecurity/cc-rest-docs/training/README.md

 ### Using Windows tools
-If your client is on a Windows host there are two more ways to create a certificate and place it into Windows’s certificate store.
+If your client is on a Windows host there are two more ways to create a certificate and place it into Windows's certificate store.
 Obtaining the private key from there is easy for your client program but difficult for anyone else, Microsoft assures us.

 #### Powershell

-The topic ‘Creating the Client Certificate’ in the Configuration Client’s online help contains instructions for doing it in a PowerShell with `New-SelfSignedCertificate`.
+The topic 'Creating the Client Certificate' in the Configuration Client's online help contains instructions for doing it in a PowerShell with `New-SelfSignedCertificate`.
 Handily, it prints the thumbprint to the console so you can copy it into Command Centre.
 You should try that first, since it is simplest.
 But `New-SelfSignedCertificate` is not present on all versions of Windows, so here